Barclays customer complaints fall in first quarter

-LONDON Barclays (BARC.L) received fewer customer complaints in the first quarter, reflecting a decline in cases relating to mis-sold loan insurance, but general banking and mortgage complaints rose, the British bank said on Wednesday.
+LONDON May 28 Barclays received fewer customer complaints in the first quarter, reflecting a decline in cases relating to mis-sold loan insurance, but general banking and mortgage complaints rose, the British bank said on Wednesday.

 The bank said total complaints dropped to 145,500 from 210,000 in the same period the year before.